 Communications technologies have come a long way in making a once vast world much smaller.
-Today, information that was once unavailable due to location or time, can now be gleaned with the mere click of a mouse, thereby providing the user with a much broader range of reference.
-The impact of such technologies upon modern civilization have been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these break-throughs have negatively impacted our society.
+Today, information that was once unavailable due to location or time can now be gleaned with the mere click of a mouse, thereby providing the user with a much broader range of references.
+The impact of such technologies on modern civilization has been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these breakthroughs have negatively impacted our society.
 Unsure about how this could happen?
 Well, let's take a look.

 Are You at Risk?

 Still sound absurd or far-fetched?
-Do you have a history which could be deemed "criminal" or "deviant"?
-If you have not had to look for a job for awhile, and feel that you have something in your jacket that might be seen as being "questionable", then you are potentially at risk.
+Do you have a history that could be deemed "criminal" or "deviant"?
+If you have not had to look for a job for a while, and feel that you have something in your jacket that might be seen as being "questionable", then you are potentially at risk.
 If unsure, all one must do is walk into the office of any local "head-hunter" (aka.
 Temp. agency, dollar-collar, whatever), and apply for indentured servitude (a job).
 See how well that works out for you.
-Ultimately, however, every person is different, and will therefore have a different experience, though I must still wish each one of you the very best; because with today's economic crunch, employers can afford to be picky...and not offer "criminals" an opportunity.
+Ultimately, however, every person is different, and will therefore have a different experience, though I must still wish each one of you the very best; because with today's economic crunch, employers can afford to be picky and not offer "criminals" an opportunity.

 Amid these recent times, a merely takes the stroke of a key to print out a person's past, and in some cases, erase their future.
 So, if you think you might have a warrant out for that old unpaid parking ticket; who knows, you could be next!
 After all, your criminal record is gold in the government coffers.